 Visible fluid level behind the tympanic membrane

-Rinne and Weber’s tests demonstrate conductive hearing loss
+Rinne and Weber’s tests typically demonstrate conductive hearing loss.

 Free field voice testing (at an arm’s length):

 Correctly identifies 50% or more words when whispered: normal hearing